Most Resilient Indoor Plants

 Checking the resilience of a plant before you buy it will save you time.
 That's why I made a list of 14 indoor species that have successfully passed the resilience test (in my own flat and at other indoor gardeners' too).
 These are the easiest plants to grow and maintain on the long run because they can adapt to a wider range of conditions.
 Perfect for beginners and busy urban dwellers.

-Number 1. to 6. prefer dry soil, so they can thrive on neglect.
-Number 7. to 14. prefer having soil generally moist.
+Plants no 1. to 7. prefer dry soil, so they can thrive on neglect.
+No 8. to 15. prefer having soil generally moist.

 The Rubber plant is by far one of the easiest house plants I have, and the most rewarding.
 It's my new favorite!
 It virtually needs no water at all to do well.
 Its large waxy leaves have been showcasing a steady deep green in our bedroom for 3 months now.
 I watered it 4 times so far.
 Keep soil dry and it will thrive.